circonus-labs/libmtev/docs-md/apireference/c.md

   * `dest_len` The size of the destination buffer.
   * **RETURN** The size of the decoded output.
 Returns zero is dest_len is too small.

 mtev_url_decode decodes input until an the entire input is consumed or until an invalid url-encoded character is encountered.
+If any error occurs, 0 is returned.

 #### mtev_url_encode